Rnd-Guy/Prototype-shooter/README.md

 #####Features:
 A red/yellow/blue power bar system where you get stronger depending on which part of the boss you shoot!
 Higher red power lets you shoot more bullets,
-Higher yellow power lets you shoot more laser beams.
+Higher yellow power lets you shoot more laser beams,
 (Blue power does not do anything right now).

 #####Feature progress: